JorritvandenBerg/milestone-dapp/README.md

 docker-compose restart middleware

  ```
+The smartcontract files are in the smartcontract subdirectory.
+The milestone.py contains the methods and the ./common/txio.py and ./common/serializers.py container helper files.

+The smartcontract supports the following opertations:
+1. 'fee' (get the current fee)
+2. 'setFee' (update the fee)
+3. 'milestone' (add a new milestone)
+4. 'review' (add a review score to a milestone)
+5. 'refund' (refund the escrow and optionally the fee)
+6. 'deleteMilestone' (delete a reviewed or refunded milestone)

+The ./smartcontract/milestone.py file contains the parameters for these operations.

 Important: these Docker containers make use of named volumes (private_chain and contracts) to share data among each other and provide persistant storage.
 To remove both the containers and volumes, you have to use "docker-compose down -v".
 This will delete all the data!